Matrescence Part 1: Making Room for Maternal Identity Exploration during Pregnancy

 How often do you talk or think about how you’re feeling about becoming a mom?

 Enter the word matrescence - a strengths-based, honest way of describing the unique opportunities and struggles of developing a maternal identity - normalizing that it’s a fluid, ongoing, and important process (Athan, 2024).
-There’s no “Mom identity” switch that simply turns on when you’re pregnant or after birth - it’s a journey with fits and starts and ups and downs that actually takes time and deserves greater attention in our lives and conversations.
+There’s no “mom identity” switch that simply turns on when you’re pregnant or after birth - it’s a journey with fits and starts and ups and downs that actually takes time and deserves greater attention in our lives and conversations.

 What is matrescence, exactly?